askorama/orama/README.md

 By default, Lyra will analyze your input using an English [Porter Stemmer](https://tartarus.org/martin/PorterStemmer/) function. <br />
-You can replace the default stemmer with the a custom one, or a pre-built one shipped with the default Lyra installation.
+You can replace the default stemmer with a custom one, or a pre-built one shipped with the default Lyra installation.

 Example using ESM (see [builds](#builds) below):